 The Trust's principal financial instruments comprise cash, receivables, payables, interest bearing liabilities and derivative financial instruments.

 The Responsible Entity manages the Trust's exposure to key financial risks in accordance with the Westfield Group's treasury risk management policy.
 The policy has been established to manage the key financial risks such as interest rate, counterparty credit and liquidity.

-The Westfield Group's treasury risk management policies are established to identify and analyse the risks faced by the Trust, to set appropriate risk limits and controls to monitor risks and adherence to limits.
-Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Trust's activities.
-The Westfield Group, through its training and procedures, has developed a disciplined and constructive control environment in which relevant treasury and finance personnel understand their roles and obligations in respect of the Trust's treasury management objectives.
+The Westfield Group's treasury risk management policy establishes risk limits and controls to monitor risks and adherence to limits.
+Risk management policy and systems are reviewed regularly to reflect changes in market conditions and the Trust's activities.
+The Westfield Group through its training and procedures, has developed a disciplined and constructive control environment in which relevant treasury and finance personnel understand their roles and obligations in respect of the Trust's treasury management objectives.

-The Westfield Group has an established Board approved risk management framework including policies, procedures, limits permitted and types of derivative financial instruments.
-The Board has appointed a Board Risk Management Committee comprising three directors.
-The Board Risk Management Committee reviews and oversees the Trust's compliance with these policies, procedures and limits.
-The Board Risk Management Committee is assisted in the oversight role by the Westfield Group's Executive Risk Management Committee and internal audit function.
+The Westfield Group has an established Board approved treasury risk management framework including policies, procedures, risk limits, and permitted types of derivative financial instruments.
+The Board reviews and oversees the Trust's compliance with these policies, procedures and limits.
+The Board is assisted in the oversight role by the Treasury Finance Committee, an internal executive committee, and internal audit function.

 The Responsible Entity uses different methods to measure and manage different types of risks to which the Trust is exposed.
 These include monitoring levels of exposure to interest rates, liquidity and credit risk.
 The Responsible Entity enters into interest rate swaps to manage the interest rate risk arising from the Trust's operations.
 The Responsible Entity seeks to deal only with creditworthy counterparties and these assessments are regularly reviewed.
 Liquidity risk is monitored through the use of future rolling cash flow forecasts.